lyxzhb/dstc11-simmc2.1-damo-convai/README.md

 cloth_store_1416238_woman_20_6.png
 ```

-## **Evaluation**
+## **Inference**

 For each task, we provide the parameters of our model and the runnable code.
-The evaluation can be performed by running the corresponding bash file.
+The inference can be performed by running the corresponding bash file.

 ### **(Subtask 1) Ambiguous Candidate Identification**
 ```shell